 Until recently, the Bank's interest rate risk arose from the Bank's liability sensitive position in the short-term, which means that the Bank's interest-bearing liabilities reprice more quickly than the Bank's interest-earning assets.
 In this position, there is a potential adverse impact on the Bank's net interest income that might result from changes in interest rates.
 During 2002, the Bank took several steps to reduce the mismatch between assets and liabilities, including an increase in its net cash position and a change in the mix of its liabilities.
 As a result, at December 31, 2002, the Bank's cumulative maturity gap for the subsequent six months was positive.
 This matched position has an effect on the earnings of the Bank (see "-Operating Results-Net Interest Income").
 The Bank's interest rate risk is managed by attempting to match the term and repricing characteristics of the Bank's interest rate sensitive assets and liabilities.
 The Bank's policy with respect to interest rate gaps provides that the gap between short-term interest-earning assets and interest-bearing liabilities on a cumulative basis at 90 days cannot exceed 200% of the Bank's total capital.
 On a cumulative basis at 180 days, the gap cannot exceed 100% of the Bank's total capital.
-The Bank's policy with respect to interest rate swaps on a limited basis as part of its interest rate risk management.
+The Bank's policy with respect to interest rate gaps also provides that the Bank is to match fund interest-earning assets over 365 days, as discussed above.
+The Bank also uses interest rate swaps on a limited basis as part of its interest rate risk management.
 These interest rate swaps are made either in a single currency or cross-currency for a prescribed period to exchange a series of interest rate flows, which involve fixed for floating rate interest payments.